Assistant Professor at Michigan State University

 The study of politics globally is both a science and an art

-With the support of MSU fellowships and grants, including University Distinguished Fellowship (2011-2016), I conducted fieldwork in eight African countries.
+With the support of MSU fellowships and grants, including the University Distinguished Fellowship (2011-2016), I have conducted fieldwork in eight African countries.
 The resulting dissertation project entitled, My Brother’s Keeper?
 The Effects of African Regional Organizations on Election Quality, is in the final stages of being transformed into a book manuscript.

 Life Outside of Political Science

 - Photography and videography

 - Casual running